KDE/documentation-docs-kdenlive-org/user_interface/menu/sequence_menu.rst

 Add Clip to Selection
 ~~~~~~~~~~~~~~~~~~~~~

-With :kbd:`Alt + +` you can add additional clips wich are under the playhead.
+With :kbd:`Alt + +` you can add additional clips which are under the playhead.

 .. _sequence_deselect_clip: